 - More information about: how can human resources help to make companies more eco-friendly

 6 – Choosing greener infrastructures and equipment

 It is also possible to choose more environmentally friendly infrastructures and equipment.
 In this way, companies can set up a fleet of hybrid or even electric vehicles to renovate their employees’ cars according to the latest environmental standards, choose to use recycled paper.
-When they have to buy new printers, air conditioners, laptops, screens, bulbs or office materials, as the old ones can’t be fixed or more are needed, they can always choose the most efficient ones and the ones coming from sustainable sources.
+When companies have the need to buy new printers, air conditioners, laptops, screens, bulbs or office materials, if the old ones can’t be fixed or more are needed, they can always choose the most efficient ones and the ones coming from sustainable sources.

-- More information about: are eco-cars really eco-friendly?
+- More information about: are electric-cars really eco-friendly?

 7 – Choosing the company’s business partners